-In 2023, Next.js introduced a new App Router, which takes routing to the next level.
+In 2024, Next.js introduced a new App Router, which takes routing to the next level.
 It simplifies and enhances the way you handle navigation in your web applications.
-It comes with features like shared layouts, nested routing, loading states, error handling, and more.
+It has features like shared layouts, nested routing, loading states, error handling, and more.

 Let’s get started…